25th Anniversary Timeline

 In 1998, with some knowledge from services run by his father and uncle in the 1970s, and an enormous amount of determination, Andrew secured the plant at auction and, with the help of only three other men, began the physical build of the breakwater and infrastructure for the link span at Gills Bay.

-Four years on, a linkspan was installed at St Margaret’s Hope and another at Gills Bay.
+A linkspan was installed at St Margaret’s Hope and another at Gills Bay.

 With terminals in place and the Pentalina B upgraded to the satisfaction of the Marine and Coastguard Agency (MCA), the service launched on 3 May 2001.